 What is Discord Nitro?

-For $5 a month or $50 a year, you can sign up for Discord Nitro, which functions more as a status symbol and a tip jar than as an upgraded version of the app.
-While you get some functional perks, like bigger image-upload caps (from 8MB to 50MB) and higher-quality screen sharing, the rest of the benefits are purely cosmetic.
+For $10 a month or $100 a year, you can sign up for Discord Nitro, which functions more as a status symbol and a tip jar than as an upgraded version of the app.
+While you get some functional perks, like bigger image-upload caps (up to 100MB) and higher-quality screen sharing, the rest of the benefits are purely cosmetic.
 The Discord team has promised not to lock up currently free features behind Nitro in the future.

 Among the cosmetic perks are animated avatars and animated emojis in chat.
 You can also customize the DiscordTag number that comes after your name, and you get a special badge to display your support.